-Junior Extended French* applications will open in January 2019.
+Junior Extended French* applications close January 31, 2020.

 Applications are accepted online only.
 You will need your child’s OEN number to apply.
 If your child has an older sibling in a French Immersion you will be asked to provide their OEN as well.
 This information can be found on your child’s past report cards.